Over the last four years, I’ve had more than 10 different Eero configurations in my house.

 Thoughts On Results

-Eero 5 is just fine for most people and should be able to deliver close to 200Mbps in a mesh setup.
+Eero 5 should deliver close to 200Mbps in a mesh setup.

 Eero Pro 5 will be more beneficial if you have huge house and require more than a few nodes, while the dual-band Eero 6 will be more beneficial to those who plan to have lots of capable WiFi 6 devices.